 A Global New Product Innovation Survey conducted by Nielson states that 59% of consumers “prefer to buy new products from brands familiar to them.”
 But for many retailers, building customer loyalty and standing out from competitors can be daunting.
 And it makes sense: From building customer profiles to developing corporate philosophies to generating personalized messaging, there is certainly a lot to do.
 Learn how these four popular retailers are using data to hone their messaging, connect with customers, and improve targeting to continually grow their brands (and increase sales in the process).

 Tuft & Needle

 On top of that, they focus on customer support.
 To better understand workflow and customer needs, Tuft & Needle uses a comprehensive tagging system in all their communications.
-These color-coded, customizable metadata tabs allows the team to better categorize and respond to priorities faster and allows whole teams to view relevant issues.
+These color-coded, customizable metadata tabs allow the team to better categorize and respond to priorities faster and allow whole teams to view relevant issues.
 Starting from a real place and streamlining communication automatically shapes your brand.

 These four examples show that building a successful brand is not too complicated.
 Come from an honest place, don’t be afraid to reach out, and find ways to utilize data quickly and easily.
 Lineate builds platforms to help brands organize big data so that it turns into lots of little, more actionable customer insights.
-Reach out to us on our contact us page to learn more.
+Reach out to us for a free evaluation with our SA team.